ammarthegoat09/Hackintosh-PixelbookGo/README.md

+In order to, temporarily, disconnect the battery on your Pixelbook, we need to do these things:

+## Removing the back cover

 There will be 2 black (or white if your using a Pixelbook) strips covering the areas of the screws if you haven't opened your Pixelbook before.
 Remove those two black or white strips to gain access to the screws.
 For the Pixelbook Go, there will be 10 screws.
 For the Pixelbook, there will be 17 screws.
 You should see something like this:

 ![My Image](pixelbook_closed.jpg)

 Remove all the screws with your T5 Torx screwdriver.
-Once you remove all the screws, take off the back cover CAREFULLY. there will be a black or orange strip connecting the cover to the motherboard.
+Once you remove all the screws, take off the back cover and put it down CAREFULLY.
+There will be a black or orange strip connecting the cover to the motherboard.
+It is part of the battery, and ripping it will make your Pixelbook not be able to detect power unless plugged in (Trust me, it's not fun.).
 The strip should look like this:

 (The strip on this Pixelbook Go is broken.
 The back cover should be more lowered and the strip should be connected)